santhoshi-dotcom/frontend-project/README.md

 ## 5.Data is stored in using local storage in profilepage.
 ![profilepage](profile.png)

-# 🌍 Purpose of the Project
+## 🌍 Purpose of the Project

-## 🎯The main aim of this project is to:
+ 🎯The main aim of this project is to:

-🔹Reduce food waste
+- Reduce food waste
-🔹Help hungry people
+- Help hungry people
-🔹Spread awareness about food donation
+- Spread awareness about food donation
-🔹Promote social responsibility
+- Promote social responsibility

-# 📌 Future Improvements
+## 📌 Future Improvements
-🔹User login system
+- User login system
-🔹Donor registration
+- Donor registration-
-🔹Food request system
+- Food request system
-🔹NGO / volunteer integration
+- NGO / volunteer integration
-🔹Location-based food pickup
+- Location-based food pickup
-🔹Database integration
+- Database integration

-# 👩‍💻 About the Project
+## 👩‍💻 About the Project

 Project Name: RePlate – Zero Waste Food Donation System.
 Type: Web Application.
 Purpose: Reduce food waste and support people in need.
 Publisher:Santhoshi G

-# ❤️ Message
+# # ❤️ Message

 🎯“Food is meant to be shared, not wasted.”